 Join us this September for our upcoming regional event: “Everything You Need to Know About Cannabis in the Workplace”

-Taking place in Vancouver, Calgary and Toronto, this half-day intensive workshop will help employers understand the coming change and its implication with content covering:
+Taking place in Calgary, this half-day intensive workshop will help employers understand the coming change and its implication with content covering:

 - The key organizational questions that need to be answered